paulplant/xdrip4ios_docs/docs/connect/cgm.md

 If you are inside the US, then also select the **Use Dexcom US Servers** option.
 If you are anywhere else (Canada, Europe etc, **do not** select this option)

-Finally, enter a Dexcom receiver serial number.
-This is required for this method of uploading CGM data to Dexcom Share servers.
+Finally, enter a Dexcom receiver serial number. **This is required** for this method of uploading CGM data to Dexcom Share servers.
 The receiver does not need to be in use or paired with any transmitter.

 This will not upload your data inside **Clarity**, as only the Dexcom app can do this.
+It will just upload your data to Dexcom Share so that people using the Follow app can follow you.
+We would still recommend using Nightscout (see below) instead of Dexcom Share as it has many more benefits.

 </br>